-I wanted to provide you with an update of market and economic things we are watching as it relates to your investments and financial wellness.
+I wanted to provide you with an update on the market and economic things we are watching as it relates to your investments and financial wellness.

 With the start of the third quarter, it is time for corporations to report earnings.
 We expect to hear of exceptional growth rates since the beginning point is the depths of last year’s pandemic-related sell-off.
 While many companies are improving, the real test is how well they are doing since March of 2019.
 That is something the financial press will ignore.